Asymptotic Representations for Sequential Decisions, Adaptive Experiments, and Batched Bandits: Applications

-The variables $Z_{b,0}$ and $Z_{b,1}$ are shifted Gaussians, with means $h_0$ and $h_1$ (the local parameters associated with arms 0 and 1), and variance scaled by the relative sampling proportions (propensity scores) of the two arms in that batch.
-Thus, the asymptotic representation reduces the problem to a two-stage bandit with a pair of Gaussian observations at each stage.
-The choice of the adaptive treatment assignment rules then induces a variance-mixture structure on the two observations in the second stage.
+The variables $Z_{b,0}$ and $Z_{b,1}$ are shifted Gaussians, with means $h_0$ and $h_1$, and variance scaled by the relative sampling proportions (propensity scores) of the two arms in that batch.
+Thus, the asymptotic representation reduces the problem to a $B$-stage bandit with a pair of Gaussian observations at each stage.
+The choice of the adaptive treatment assignment rules $\Lambda_{b,n}\leadsto \Lambda_b$ then induces a dynamic conditional variance structure on the two observations in the second and later stages.

-For example, if we employ a Thompson sampling algorithm, the rules $\Lambda_{b,n}$ are determined by calculating the posterior probability that treatment 0 is better than treatment 1.
-(Recall that in our notation, $\lambda_{b,1} = \Lambda_{b,n}$ is the fraction of individuals in batch $b$ assigned to treatment arm 0.)
-Under local asymptotic normality of the underlying parametric model, and mild conditions on the initial prior for $\theta$, the posterior after observing the data in batch 1 will be asymptotically equivalent to the posterior in a multivariate normal model under a flat prior over the local parameter space by the Bernstein-von Mises theorem.
-Therefore, in the limit we will have the posterior

-(The factor of 2 in the variances reflects the fact that there are $n/2$ controls and $n/2$ treated observations in Batch 1.)
-The limiting version of Thompson sampling rule for batch 2 is then:
+Importantly, the limiting treatment allocation rules $\Lambda_b$ may be random.
+For example, consider the widely used Thompson sampling algorithm.
+In the setup considered here, the Thompson sampling rule for batch 2 can be expressed as follows.
+Let $\pi(\beta_0,\beta_1)$ be a prior distribution for the model parameters, and let the corresponding posterior after batch 1 be

+We assign units in batch 2 to treatment arms based on the posterior probability that arm 0 is better than arm 1:

+Heuristically, the posterior $\pi \left(\beta_0,\beta_1 | \left\{ D_{1,i},Y_{1,i}\right\}_{i=1}^n \right)$ will be approximately normal, centered at the realizations of the Batch 1 limit experiment $Z_1=(Z_{1,0},Z_{1,1})$, and with variance equal to the Fisher information for Batch 1.
+This suggests that the Thompson sampling rule will converge to the probability that treatment 0 has higher mean than treatment 1 under this normal posterior.

+Proposition \ref{prop:bvm} in Appendix \ref{sec:TSlimit} formalizes this intuition, and shows that under relatively mild conditions, the Thompson sampling rule has the following limiting distribution under every local parameter $h$: